-To use spot instances, the following additional permissions are required:
+To use spot instances, grant the following permissions in addition to those listed above:

 To use Spot Fleets, the following additional permissions are required:

-To launch an instance with the IAM Role (applicable to instances cloned from AMIs and launch templates), the following additional permissions are required:
+To launch an instance under an assumed IAM Role (applicable to instances cloned from AMIs and launch templates), the following additional permissions are required:

 To use encrypted EBS volumes, the following additional permissions are required: